 Accused of a Crime?
 Meet with a Criminal Defense Attorney in Chicago and Schaumburg

 At the Law Offices of Jonathan Minkus, we realize that no crime is really minor.
 Even if you do not spend a night in jail, the collateral consequences of a criminal conviction are far-reaching.
-For this reason, you need an aggressive criminal defense attorney by your side.
+For this reason, you need an aggressive criminal defense attorneys by your side.

 Attorney Minkus has represented criminal defendants for over three decades and has handled every criminal case imaginable.
 To schedule your free consultation, please call 847-966-0300 as soon as possible.